ryanndunn/tree-age-mapping/README.md

 # Tree Age Mapping Tool

 This is a tool to log cut trees in forests to better understand the ages of the trees and forests.
-It uses the 10up Scaffold theme and a Gutenberg Blocks.
+It uses the 10up Scaffold theme and is built with Gutenberg Blocks.

 # 10up WP Scaffold